 Whiskeytown-Shasta-Trinity National Recreation Area was signed into law on November 8, 1965.
-The Whiskeytown Unit of the national recreation area is administered by the U.S. National Park Service, while the Shasta and Trinity Units are administered by the U.S. Forest Service.
+The Whiskeytown Unit of the national recreation area is administered by the U.S. National Park Service, while the Shasta and Trinity units are administered by the U.S. Forest Service as part of the Shasta-Trinity National Forest.
 Whiskeytown-Shasta-Trinity National Recreation Area was created "for the public outdoor recreation use and enjoyment of the Whiskeytown, Shasta, Clair Engle and Lewiston reservoirs and surrounding lands in the State of California by present and future generations and [for] the conservation of scenic, scientific, historic and other values contributing to public enjoyment of such lands and waters..."

 The Whiskeytown Unit, primarily known as Whiskeytown National Recreation Area, encompasses 42,497 acres.This includes the 3,200-acre Whiskeytown Lake as well as the surrounding mountains.
 Overlapping ecosystems in the park include chaparral, oak woodland, knobcone pine woodland, and mixed conifer forest.
 The park also includes substantial cultural resources.

 Ninety-seven percent of the park was burned during the Carr Fire of 2018.
 The Carr Fire was the most destructive fire in the history of the National Park System in terms of percentage of park burned and structures destroyed, and Whiskeytown continues to recover from the unprecedented event.